 An air leak detector is a useful device that is easy to use when searching for leaks.
 Point it in areas where you may suspect leaks to be present and, if a leak is discovered, the detector will begin to light up.
 It’ll light up blue if cold air is coming through or red if warm air is leaking into the home.

 Our technicians are qualified to provide you with tailored solutions for air leaks.
-Contact us at Summit Heating & Air Conditioning today for more information on the different types of HVAC systems that we have available for our customers.
+Contact us at Summit Heating & A/C today for more information on the different types of HVAC systems that we have available for our customers.
 We also offer the people of Denver, CO, a variety of other helpful heating and air conditioning services.